Convert cURL to Fetch

 Yes.
 The converter supports multiple output targets including Axios.

-No. The conversion happens locally in your browser.
+No. The conversion runs locally in your browser.
+No uploads.

 Paste it as-is; the converter handles typical line breaks.